 “Keep in mind that the BMI measurements included in consumer bathroom scales only calculate for body fat in the legs and buttocks region,” says Dr. Barry Sears, president of the non-profit Inflammation Research Foundation.
 “To get a true indication of overall body fat, you need to also look at the body fat in the midsection and the arms.”

 Even though fitness club scales are more likely to include those more complex measurements, bathroom scales still offer a valuable way to track body fat.

 Scales that turn on when you step onto them take the fuss out of weighing yourself.
 It makes an early morning weigh-in that much easier.
-All scales we tested turn on at step up.
 You’ll have to wait a few moments with scales that measure BMI while they do an analysis.

 Many older scales claimed (relative) accuracy up to 300 pounds.
 But new designs and technology can now handle even more.
 Several of the scales we tested can take up to 400 pounds.

 The weight supported also affects physical dimensions.
 A wider platform is easier to stand on, especially for users who have larger feet or mobility issues.

 Note, though, that few scales work on carpet, and they all need a level surface in order to achieve accurate results.
 If your bathroom is carpeted, either find a block of wood or tile to place the scale on top of or look into a scale that includes separate carpet feet.

 Perhaps the best reason to invest in a more expensive bathroom scale is the opportunity to save your data to mobile and web applications, which makes it easy to track trends.
 If you’re trying to get healthy, it can be heartening to see the trajectory of your weight and BMI over time.